DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/data-types.md

 ## Custom Editors

 If the grid supports editing or header row filtering, assign a function rendering the required editor to the `DataTypeProvider` plugin's `editorComponent` property.
-In this case, the Grid uses the specified editor to edit all values of the specified type.
+In this case, the Grid uses the specified editor to edit all the specified type values.

 ```js
 const rows = [